-3.4 Payment
+3.5 Payment

 For students who choose to pay in instalments, the first instalment will be increased by €24 to cover processing costs for payment in instalments.
 The amounts (including instalment amounts) and the corresponding collection dates can be found on the Inholland website or on Studielink.
 If an account holder does not agree with the amount of an instalment, he or she may order the payment to be reversed.
 To do so, the account holder must contact their bank within eight weeks of the collection date.
 Account holders should contact their bank for more information on euro direct debit conditions.
 Inholland will send a separate email to students in advance of any deviation from the stated amounts (including instalment amounts) and/or collection dates.
 If the collected amount (or instalment amount) is reversed by the account holder or the bank, another attempt will be made to collect the amount without prior notice.
 If it proves impossible to collect money from the supplied International Bank Account Number (IBAN) because the account is blocked, the IBAN is invalid or the name is incorrect, Inholland will contact the student immediately to request that they resolve this as soon as possible.
 Failure to comply will result in the direct debit process being terminated and Inholland initiating its regular reminder procedure (see 'Default of payment' for further information).
 The account holder may not close the IBAN or revoke the authorisation.
-The CSA must be notified of any changes to bank details as soon as possible.
+Students can change their bank details themselves via Studielink.
+If this does not work, the Central Student

-3.5 Non-payment
+3.6 Non-payment